 In a speech made to Warragul Regional College, Member for Eastern Victoria Region, Harriet Shing, said the $5.8 million funding from the 2016/17 Victorian budget will upgrade the school’s aging facilities help modernise learning spaces.

-“I know Warragul Regional College is doing great work and this funding will help it become even better”, MP Harriet Shing said.
+“I know Warragul Regional College is doing great work and this funding will help it become even better”, Ms Shing said.

 “Students deserve more than the aging and outdated facilities we have now.”